miturostislav/composable-carousel/README.md

 # [Composable carousel](https://github.com/miturostislav/composable-carousel) &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/miturostislav/composable-carousel/blob/master/LICENSE) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/miturostislav/composable-carousel)

-Composable carousel is a javascript library for building your own carousel with no dependencies
+Composable carousel is a javascript library for building your own carousel with no dependencies.

 * **Composable:**  The library provides a set of composable functions which offer the possibility to create a carousel of your needs without unnecessary dependencies and unused code.
-* **Customisable:** Create your own composable functions compose them together with the provided composable functions.
+* **Customisable:** Create your own composable functions and compose them together with the provided composable functions.

 ## Quick start